argoproj-labs/argocd-operator/docs/reference/argocd.md

 Name | Default | Description
 --- | --- | ---
+Env | [Empty] | Environment to set for the applicationSet controller workloads [ExtraCommandArgs](#add-command-arguments-to-applicationsets-controller) | [Empty] | Extra Command arguments allows users to pass command line arguments to applicationSet workload.
+They get added to default command line arguments provided by the operator.
 Image | `quay.io/argoproj/argocd-applicationset` | The container image for the ApplicationSet controller.
 This overrides the `ARGOCD_APPLICATIONSET_IMAGE` environment variable.
 Version | *(recent ApplicationSet version)* | The tag to use with the ApplicationSet container image.
 Resources | [Empty] | The container compute resources.